 If your child complains of ear discomfort and you see earwax in the ear, it's OK to wipe the outside of the ear with a washcloth.
 But it's important to not use a cotton swab, a finger, or anything else to poke inside the ear because of the risk of damaging the delicate ear canal and eardrum, or packing the wax in even further, which could cause infection.

-If your child is having any ear pain, discomfort, hearing problems, or an uncomfortable blocked feeling in the ears, talk with your doctor.
+If your child has any ear pain, discomfort, hearing problems, or an uncomfortable blocked feeling in the ears, talk with your doctor.
 (In infants and toddlers, tugging at the ears can be sign of an ear issue.)
-Many over-the-counter treatments are sold for earwax removal, but don't use them without consulting a doctor.
+Many over-the-counter treatments are sold for earwax removal, but don't use them without talking to your doctor.

 Sometimes doctors will remove earwax if it's causing pain and discomfort or interfering with hearing, or to get a better view of the eardrum to check for problems.